Armenia Freight And Logistics Market Size and Share

 Armenia Freight And Logistics Market Analysis by Mordor Intelligence

-The Armenia freight and logistics market size is USD 1.51 billion in 2025 and is projected to reach USD 1.69 billion by 2030, translating into a 2.29% CAGR between 2025-2030.
+The Armenia freight and logistics market size is estimated at USD 1.51 billion in 2025, and is expected to reach USD 1.69 billion by 2030, at a CAGR of 2.29% during the forecast period (2025-2030).
 Measured growth is anchored in corridor‐focused public spending, a policy mix that aligns Eurasian Economic Union obligations with the Comprehensive and Enhanced Partnership Agreement (CEPA), and the country’s ambition to monetize its location between the Black Sea and the Persian Gulf.
 Rising transit volumes, particularly Russian cargo moving through the Georgia-Armenia axis, balance headwinds such as import-heavy trade flows, an aging truck fleet, and closed borders with Turkey and Azerbaijan that channel 85% of shipments through Georgian ports.
 Investments in the North-South Road Corridor, including EUR 236 million (USD 260.45 million) for the Sisian-Kajaran stretch, are shortening domestic haulage times and lifting service reliability.
 Meanwhile, a USD 37 million dry-port project in Shirak Province aims to process 4.7 million tons of cargo in its first year, signaling the state's intent to build an inland gateway for multimodal flows.

 Key Report Takeaways